 we can’t wait for the future to arrive before we act. we must be the future we are waiting for. we live in a world that was built to entrench white supremacy into every facet of our lives. only through collective action can we fight to change the world into something better. for my part, i envision ways take radical ideas out of theory and into practice.

-radical innovations is a place where i sketch out ideas for people to work in systems together.
+be the future is a place where i sketch out ideas for people to work in systems together.

 I live and work on the unceded territories of Coast Salish people who have lived here since time immemorial.
 I’m on the land of the dxʷdəwʔabš or Duwamish nation.
-I pay rent to acknowledge this theft of their land.
+I pay rent to acknowledge this theft of their sovereign land.
 Wherever you are, I encourage you to learn more about the land you’re on and its history.
 To learn more about Indigenous nations in some parts of the world, you can visit Native Land.
 In all things, we must strive to build respect and cooperation with the Indigenous Nations that share the land with us to this day.

 josh [at] bethefuture.space